TheRealJoelmatic/RemoveAdblockThing/README.md

 5. **Enable the Script**:
    Enable the script by clicking the switch next to the script name in the Tampermonkey Dashboard.

+6. **Disable your adblocker**:
+   **whitelist YouTube on any Chrome extensions that block ads or any third-party things that disable ads**.
+Don't worry our script removes ads on youtube.

 ## How to use the undetected AdBlock

 Note this also allows you to watch videos when your video player banned from using adblock.